ory/docs/docs/ecosystem/projects.md

 devices, that has machine-2-machine interaction, or enables third-party developers to use your API (and pay for it), then this is what you're looking for.
 Ory Hydra isn't identity management, though.
-Instead, it connects to your existing identity management (e.g. the one from the paragraph above, or your MySQL+PHP login service, or your Federated SAML SSO) and is capable of issuing, in a secure and OpenID Certified manner, access, refresh, and ID tokens.
+Instead, it connects to your existing identity management (for example the one from the paragraph above, or your MySQL+PHP login service, or your Federated SAML SSO) and is capable of issuing, in a secure and OpenID Certified manner, access, refresh, and ID tokens.
 Of course, it's shipped as a 5MB Docker Image with almost no configuration